danielpodwysocki/zoltan/README.md

 In order to set the bot up, you need to point an A record from your domain to a machine, bring the bot up via the included docker-compose file and then make sure port 80 and 443 are exposed on it (so that Google can reach it, port 80 is for the ACME certificate).

+Inside of docker-compose set the PROJECT_NUMBER env variable to match your project number on Google Cloud.
+You can find the project number on the Google Cloud Platform's console (https://cloud.google.com).
+You can also set a regular expression to filter through the hosts you act on, providing your subnetting or naming scheme will allow you to do that.
+The default is a wildcard accepting any hostname.

+On machines you want to reboot, you need a `zoltan` user, with a sudoers entry allowing to run the reboot command.
+You also need to put a private key in a file named `zoltan` into the /ssh directory in the container - you can do that by bind mounting, an example is included in the compose file.
+Make sure to lock down the permissions on the directory containing the key on the Docker host.

 Then follow this guide from Google in order to set your bot up: https://developers.google.com/hangouts/chat/how-tos/bots-publish